Probabilistic Sampling of Balanced K-Means using Adiabatic Quantum Computing: Experiments and Results

-We evaluate the calibration of our method on a synthetic clustering scenario with 3 clusters and 15 points using QA, SIM and exhaustive search on 1000 tasks.
-First all clustering solutions $Z$ are accumulated in bins according to their estimated posterior probability $P(Z|\vct X)$.
+\paragraph{Calibration performance.} We evaluate the calibration of our method on a synthetic clustering scenario with 3 clusters and 15 points using QA, SIM and exhaustive search on 1000 tasks.
+First all clustering solutions $Z$ are accumulated in bins according to their estimated posterior probability $P(Z|X)$.
 This process also includes all sampled non-optimal but feasible solutions.
-The resulting histogram of solutions is shown in Figure~\ref{fig:ex_hist_posterior_qa_sim_ex}.
-After accumulation, the ratio of correct solutions in each bin is evaluated in Figures~\ref{fig:calibration_225},\ref{fig:calibration_335}, and \ref{fig:calibration_445}, which for a calibrated method should be close to the mean predicted probability represented by the diagonal.
-We find our approach to generate well-calibrated probabilities in both simulation and when using QA.
+Figure~\ref{fig:hist_cal} shows the resulting histogram of solutions and the ratio of correct solutions in each bin after accumulation.
+It thus evaluates calibration, where the ideal case has mean predicted probabilities on the diagonal.
+We find our approach to generate well-calibrated probabilities in both simulation and when using QA for the two smaller experiments for up to 15 points.
+Due to the problem QUBO size, only SIM is able to find the correct solutions on the largest example.